Otto Wanz: Professional wrestling career

 While in the US during a 1982 tour, he worked for Verne Gagne's American Wrestling Association (AWA) where he defeated long-reigning AWA World Heavyweight Champion Nick Bockwinkel to win the AWA title on August 29, 1982.
 The reign ended 41 days later as Bockwinkel regained the championship on October 9.

+Wanz also defended his championship in the UK, defeating Ray Steele at the Royal Albert Hall in London 1984 and Drew McDonald on a 1989 edition of S4C's Welsh language wrestling show Reslo.

-Returning to the CWA, Wanz spent several years as the champion until March 22, 1987 where an American power house wrestler known as Bull Power defeated him for the championship.
+Returning to the IBV, which he and Peter Wilhelm bought out from Selenkowitsch and later rebranded as the Catch Wrestling Association (CWA) in honour of its World Heavyweight Championship, Wanz spent several years as the champion until March 22, 1987 where an American power house wrestler known as Bull Power defeated him for the championship.
 Wanz regained the title a few months later but Bull Power started a second reign in 1989.
 On June 30, 1990 Wanz won the CWA Championship for a fourth time.
-After the match, Wanz retired from active competition to focus on promoting the CWA.
+Wanz retired from active competition in 1991 to focus on promoting the CWA.

+He returned for a few more matches in 1994 and 1996.
+His last match was on August 23, 1996 when he scored a victory over Terry Funk.

 Personal life

 Before entering professional wrestling, Wanz was a boxer, winning two Austrian boxing championships.
 He was also an amateur wrestler.
 Wanz also organized strong men competitions in Austria.
 He was listed in the Guinness Book of World Records tearing telephone books.
 Arnold Schwarzenegger has cited Wanz as an influence on his fitness and bodybuilding career.

 Wanz died on September 14, 2017.